brianzelip/modern-web-workshop/docs/back1.md

 ### 2.2.
 Open Glitch's command line

-Let's use Glitch's command line feature (or "console") to fully clone our back end code on GitHub.
+Let's use Glitch's command line feature (or "console") to fully clone our back end code from GitHub.

 1. Click the **Tools** buton in bottom left corner
 2. Click **Logs** button in Tools menu